Master of Science in Aero/Astro

 - Guidance and Control: ENGR 105 (Feedback Control Design), ENGR 205 (Introduction to Control Design Techniques)

 - Propulsion: 283 (Propulsion)

 - Experimentation/Design Requirements: List of Courses

-(II) Three courses, one each from three of the areas below:
+(II) Three courses, one each from three of the four areas below:

 - One course selected from A/A courses numbered 200 and above, excluding seminars and independent research.